MAKING TEACHING ACCESSIBLE

 Where to Go for Assistance with Accessibility

-The Academic Achievement and Access Center handles requests for such things as exam accommodations, sign language interpreters, accessible print materials, and in-class assistants.
-Contact:
+The University Academic Support Centers handle requests for such things as exam accommodations, sign language interpreters, accessible print materials, and in-class assistants.

 For help with transcription